- Trade tensions and a slowing Chinese economy are hampering global growth.

 Pramod Atluri is a fixed income portfolio manager with 20 years of investment industry experience.
 Prior to joining Capital in 2016, Pramod was a fixed income portfolio manager at Fidelity Investments and a management consultant at McKinsey & Company.
 He holds an MBA from Harvard and a bachelor’s in biological chemistry from the University of Chicago.

 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
 Income from municipal bonds may be subject to state or local income taxes and/or the federal alternative minimum tax.
 Certain other income, as well as capital gain distributions, may be taxable.
-While not directly correlated to changes in interest rates, the values of inflation linked bonds generally fluctuate in response to changes in real interest rates and may experience greater losses than other debt securities with similar durations.
+While not directly correlated to changes in interest rates, the values of inflation-linked bonds generally fluctuate in response to changes in real interest rates and may experience greater losses than other debt securities with similar durations.
 Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.
 If agency ratings differ, the security will be considered to have received the highest of those ratings, consistent with the fund's investment policies.
-Securities in the Unrated category have not been rated by a rating agency; however, the investment adviser performs its own credit analysis and assigns comparable ratings that are used for compliance with fund investment policies.
+Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
+These risks may be heightened in connection with investments in developing countries.

 Bloomberg® is a trademark of Bloomberg Finance L.P. (collectively with its affiliates, “Bloomberg”).
 Barclays® is a trademark of Barclays Bank Plc (collectively with its affiliates, “Barclays”), used under license.
 Neither Bloomberg nor Barclays approves or endorses this material, guarantees the accuracy or completeness of any information herein and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

 Standard & Poor’s 500 Composite Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
-Standard & Poor’s 500 Composite Index is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Capital Group.
+This index is unmanaged, and its results include reinvested dividends and/or distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or U.S. federal income taxes.
+Investors cannot invest directly in an index.
+Standard & Poor’s 500 Composite Index (“Index”) is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Capital Group.
 Copyright © 2019 S&P Dow Jones Indices LLC, a division of S&P Global, and/or its affiliates.
 All rights reserved.
-Redistribution or reproduction in whole or in part are prohibited without written permission of S&P Dow Jones Indices LLC.
+Redistribution or reproduction in whole or in part is prohibited without written permission of S&P Dow Jones Indices LLC.